 This leads to my next point:

 4. Don’t put too much pressure on yourself to fix all your problems/bad guitar playing habits immediately.
 This means do NOT put all of your other guitar skills ‘on hold’ while you work on fixing a certain problem or correcting a bad habit in your guitar playing.
-Doing is a hugely common mistake that I see guitarists make all the time.
+Doing so is a hugely common mistake that I see guitarists make all the time.
 Instead, set aside a portion of your practice time to improve whatever area(s) of your playing need to be improved, but continue to develop your other musical skills during the rest of your guitar practice time.
 To learn more about why it’s a huge mistake to focus ‘too much’ on any one area of guitar playing, read this article about making more progress on guitar.

 5. Don't try to overcome your bad guitar playing habits on your own.
 It should be obvious that if you didn’t have enough experience to foresee and prevent bad habits from developing in the first place, you also lack the knowledge needed to effectively fix them yourself.
 Find a truly experienced guitar teacher - one who knows how to help guitarists like you to reach their guitar playing goals and study under his guidance to improve your guitar playing.
 Read this guide for choosing a guitar teacher to learn how to do this.